jetnew/academicpages/_posts/2020-11-27-genetic-algorithm-a-tutorial.md

 # Process 3: Select the fittest individuals.

-Select the top $k$ percentage of individuals with the highest fitness score, where $k$ is a hyperparameter, to form the parent subpopulation.
+Like natural selection, select the top $k$ percentage of individuals with the highest fitness scores, where $k$ is a hyperparameter, to form the parent subpopulation that will reproduce to form the next generation of the population later.

 ```python